 If you need to thwart human predators (sadly, it happens—I will never understand what kind of person tries to steal chickens) or just want more peace of mind when you’re gone all day, padlocks are a better option.

 Weather-resistant padlocks will offer the best performance in the long run, but any lock left around dusty chickens and out in the elements will start to get sticky (which means you will more likely be lazy about locking them each day).

-In the same vein, let your flock out well after sunrise so they don’t run into predators that lurk at dawn.
+Similarly, let your flock out well after sunrise so they don’t run into predators that still lurk at dawn.

 It’s also not uncommon for people to accidentally lock up a neighbor’s cat with their chickens, not realizing the cat was still inside.

-While you can never fully protect your flock when they’re free-ranging, try to supervise them if you can, or be close enough that you can hear them and chase off predators when needed.
+While you can never fully protect your flock when they’re free-ranging, try to supervise them if you can, keep a watch dog outside, or be close enough that you can hear them and chase off predators when needed.

 Most importantly, don’t overlook the small stuff.
 While most of our efforts may be focused on defending against predators like raccoons and hawks, mice and rats (and their droppings) can also pose a serious problem to a flock.

 Seal off any gaps or small holes as soon as you find them, and discourage rodents from taking up residence in the first place by collecting eggs daily, storing feed properly, and cleaning up spills or scraps at the end of the day.

 For more tips, follow 3-IN-ONE® on Facebook and Instagram.
 Click here to find a local or online store where you can buy 3-IN-ONE® Lock Dry Lube.
 Thank you for supporting the brands that support Garden Betty.